realpython/materials/chatgpt-mentor/prompts.md

 ## Beware of Incorrect and Irrelevant Information

-1. Please, show me a table with a cheatsheet of Python's syntax.
+1. Please show me a table with a cheat sheet of Python's syntax.
 2. Could you show me the Markdown source of this table so I can copy it?

 ## Improve Your Results With Prompt Engineering